 Stir together and simmer on low heat until thick and creamy.
 Cover and set aside until bread is ready to serve.
 Reheat sauce and drizzle on individual servings or over the entire dish.

-Try this refreshing summer drink using our Patchwork Pink wine and those crazy little chia seeds
+Try this refreshing summer drink using our Patchwork Pink wine and those crazy little chia seeds!

 Cut melon into chunks and place in freezer-safe bowl to freeze ahead.
 Mix wine and and ginger ale equal parts in pitcher, cover and chill.
 Cut cucumber and set aside.
 Prepare individual glasses (16-20 oz.) by wetting rim and dipping in salt.
 Add 2-4 melon chunks and 6-8 cucumber pieces to each glass.
 Pour wine mixture into glass to fill.
 Top with 1 tablespoon of chia seed beverage (not kombacha, yuk…we like MammaChia® Rasberry Passion.)
-A straw helps to to suck the seeds that settle to the bottom!
+A straw helps to suck up the seeds that settle to the bottom!